 If you use a different operating system, Mup source code is also available, so if you have a C compiler, you can probably compile and run Mup.
-It has been run using several versions of UNIX on x86, Sun, Digital, Silicon Graphics, and other systems.
-Mup require no special libraries.
+It has been run using several versions of UNIX on x86, Sun, Digital, and Silicon Graphics, as well as on OS/2, Atari, etc. Mup requires no special libraries.
 The Windows version will run under ReactOS.
 An ANSI-C compiler is recommended, but not required.
 If you try to compile Mup and have problems, please let us know at

 support@arkkra.com We'd like to make it portable to as many computer system types as possible.
 The companion Mupmate program requires a C++ compiler and the FLTK toolkit.This will vary from person to person.
 A person who has experience with computer languages will probably pick up Mup more quickly, but such knowledge is not necessary.
 Mup has a broad array of features, so if you want to learn how to use every feature that Mup has to offer, this may take several days.
-(The Mup User's Guide, which explains all the features, and includes many examples, is about 150 pages long.)
+(The Mup User's Guide, which explains all the features, and includes many examples, is about 200 pages long.)
 However, once you get Mup installed, you can start experimenting with Mup after reading the first few pages of the User's Guide, and it should take no more than a few hours to feel comfortable with the basics, enough to enter simple songs and get professional-looking output.
-The User's Guide includes many examples, and is provided both as a PostScript file that you can print out on paper, and as HTML files with hundreds of hypertext links, that you can view with your Web browser.
+Users have reported that the language is intuitive enough that even if they haven't used Mup for quite a while, it quickly comes back to them.
+The User's Guide includes many examples, and is provided both as a PostScript file that you can view or print out on paper, and as HTML files with hundreds of hypertext links, that you can view with your Web browser.
 The Mup installation package contains several sample files and a template file to help you get started.
-You can also download sample songs from ftp://ftp.arkkra.com/pub/music
+You can also download sample songs from http://www.arkkra.com/doc/music.html

 This will vary greatly, depending on a number of factors, such as how complicated the music is, how much experience you have had with using Mup, how fast you type, etc. An experienced Mup user can typically enter simple music in less than 15 minutes per page, but very complex music can often take over an hour, especially if you like to make a lot of adjustments to make things look just exactly the way you want.

 We are musicians and computer programmers who wanted a music publication program that would produce very high-quality output with a minimum amount of fuss.
 We wrote the Mup program for our own use, and continue to use it for all our own compositions.
-When other people expressed an interest in getting a copy of Mup, we formed Arkkra Enterprises to set up a Web site to make Mup available as shareware to anyone who wants it.
-We rely on the shareware registration fee that you pay to cover the cost of maintaining a Web site and providing support to answer questions.
-We add new features based on user suggestions, and once you register, we will notify you of any future free upgrades.
+When other people expressed an interest in getting a copy of Mup, we formed Arkkra Enterprises to set up a website in 1995 to make Mup available as shareware to anyone who wanted it.
+After 17 years of adding features, we decided to just make it available for free, so that it could be included unencumbered in Linux distributions and such, and to encourage more people to use it.

 Yes.
-There is a "majordomo" mailing list available exclusively to registered Mup users.
+There is a "majordomo" mailing list available exclusively to Mup users who have asked to join it.
 It provides a forum where you can ask or answer questions, get tips on how other people are using Mup, etc.

 Not directly, but since Mup produces PostScript output, you can easily convert the output to PDF format using the ps2pdf utility that comes with Ghostscript.